wp-plugins/social-media-widget/readme.txt

 	* Combo (All three)
 	* Note: Because these are all CSS3 style animations, IE6-7 aren't supported at all, although IE8 will support Scale.
 In IE6-8, icons will not be animated and use 100% opacity.

+* Create your own image alt/title tags for hover-over text (i.e. Follow Us On {service})

 * Choose whether or not to use the rel="nofollow" tag in your links.
 (Recommended see http://en.wikipedia.org/wiki/Nofollow)

 * Choose whether or not to open links in a new tab (or browser window).

+* Align your widget left, center, or right.

 If you like this plugin, please rate it and click "Works" for your Wordpress version!